SBRG/GDGA_Shortcourse/README.md

-# GDGA_Shortcourse
+# GD/GA Short Course
-Files for the Genome Design/Genome Analytics Short-course organized by the SBRG
+Files for the Genome Design/Genome Analytics Short Course organized by the SBRG